 - June to August are the busiest months

 - Visitors to the Machu Picchu Sanctuary are limited to 2500 per day, so make sure to arrange for tickets in advance, especially during the peak season.
+(Note: 2016 statistic, so check for the latest)

 - Climbing Huaynu Picchu peak also has strict limits in the number of climbers and times so be sure to check that out ahead.